canstar

 The majority of electricity plans follow a variable rate structure, where their rates can be increased at any time (provided customers are given written notice five business days before the change).

 Starting 1 July 2026, customers will be shielded from frequent price increases.
-However, customers should be aware that there are no limits on how much retailers can increase rates.
+However, this could have unintended consequences.

 Hardship customers must be moved onto a retailer’s cheapest plan